slafi/EventSystem/README.md

 ```bash
 make
 ```
-The [Makefile](./Makefile) creates a build directory and stores all object files and output executable in that folder.
+The [Makefile](./Makefile) creates a build directory and saves all object files and output executable in that folder.

 ## Built With